sbb-design-systems/lyne-components/src/components/sbb-pearl-chain/readme.md

 The `<sbb-pearl-chain>` component displays all parts of a journey.
 Including changes of trains or other kinds of transports.
-Also it is possible to render the current position.
+Also, it is possible to render the current position.

 ## Usage